 Description and Details

 We are delighted to be able to offer this fabulous solid silver snuffer tray made by Paul Storr in London, 1819.Paul Storr was the most celebrated English silversmith of the early 19th Century and was receiving commissions from the British Aristocracy and Royalty (more info below).
-Unsurprisingly, his wares are of the finest quality and his legacy lives on today with many of his works exhibited in museums and in the Royal Collection Trust.
+Unsurprisingly, the wares are of the finest quality and his legacy lives on today with many of his works exhibited in museums and in the Royal Collection Trust.
 In fact, an identical snuffer tray (less the engraved Royal crest) is present in the Royal Collection Trust at this time of writing and a quick internet search will present you with their records/website listing.This tray features Storr's iconic and extravagant design of a fully gadrooned border with alternating cast foliate anthemion/palmette accents and two fabulous volute handles on each end.The tray is raised by four applied-cast silver feet that are also decorated with regency-style motifs.

 This snuffer tray would originally have been used to place a silver snuffer (for putting out candles) on top however, due to its versatile size and design, in the modern day, it is equally suitable for practical uses.
-Why not indulge and get creative with ideas of how to serve your favourite treats or perhaps as an opulent way of offering and enjoying a cigar in company with your guests?
+Why not indulge and get creative with ideas of how to serve your favourite treats or perhaps as an opulent way of offering and enjoying a cigar in the company of your guests?
 Other uses may include a pen tray, jewellery stand, cutlery holder, etc.

 The tray is fully hallmarked with Georgian English marks on the side base.
 The marks are worn however, the "P.S" Paul Storr's maker's mark is unmistakably present.